 } Finally, when $\problong \to 0$, $throughput = \Theta(1/\sqrt{\problong}).$ \ep

-\T{Reordering-resilient Swift model.} We develop a performance model for a reordering-resilient Swift.
-For this model, in addition to the previous assumptions made for the regular Swift model, we assume $\Tlong>\targdel$. \begin{theorem}[reordering-resilient Swift] Under the stated assumptions, the throughput of a single reordering-resilient Swift flow is
+\T{Reordering-resilient Swift model.} We develop a model for a \new{perfect }reordering-resilient Swift. \new{For this model, all assumptions from the regular Swift model are maintained, with the exception of $\Tlong<2\Tshort$.
+We assume that $\Tlong>\targdel$ and that $\frac{fs\_\alpha}{\sqrt{W}}$ is small compared to $\targdel$ where $W$ is the maximal cwnd before a reduction.}

-\end{theorem} \bpo The model identifies two key interdependencies between $W$ and $\targdel$: Swift's delay-driven multiplicative window reduction depends on $\targdel$, making the steady-state maximum window $W$ a nonlinear function of $\targdel$.
+\bp[Proof outline for \cref{reordering-resilient Swift theorem}] The model identifies two key interdependencies between $W$ and $\targdel$: Swift's delay-driven multiplicative window reduction depends on $\targdel$, making the steady-state maximum window $W$ a nonlinear function of $\targdel$.
 Conversely, Swift's flow-based scaling of $\targdel$ creates a dependency where $\targdel$ becomes a non-linear function of $W$.
 To solve this coupled equation system, we employ \textit{perturbation theory} to derive an approximate model.